-I touched earlier on, with the minute or so I have left, ESV and their responsibility.
-The other disappointing part about this legislation is it does not in fact impose more openness and transparency on ESV, it actually allows them to get away with less.
-I think it is moving from publishing plans once a year to plans every three years.
+With the minute or so I have left, I return to ESV and their responsibility, which I touched on earlier.
+The other disappointing part about this legislation is it does not in fact impose more openness and transparency on ESV; it actually allows them to get away with less.
+I think it is moving from publishing plans once a year to publishing plans every three years.
 When we have a known crisis in the wooden pole electrical transmission system in Victoria, which is solely their responsibility, they need to be reporting not only to the government but to the community on a far more regular basis.
-We also know that this dilutes a responsibility around the management of vegetation around powerlines and power and transmission easements.
+We also know that this dilutes responsibility around the management of vegetation around powerlines and power and transmission easements.
 This is another crucial factor in regional Victoria.
 Far too often fires and adverse events occur because of the mismanagement of that, and that is something on which at all times maximum vigilance needs to be maintained.